GraviBERT: Transformer-based inference for gravitational-wave time series: Results

 Figure \ref{fig:prediction_errors} shows the precision of the model's predictions with respect to the target values across our grid.
 For the component masses, we evaluate the mean relative precision across our predictions, defined as $100 \times (\text{prediction} - \text{target})/\text{target}$.
 For the effective spin, we report the mean of the absolute difference $(\text{prediction} - \text{target})$, in order to avoid amplification due to division by values near zero.
 The mean relative precision across the sample for $m_1$ is $6\%$ at SNR = 10 and $3.3\%$ at SNR = 30.
 The similar values for $m_2$ are $3.4\%$ and $1.1\%$, while for distance $8.3\%$ and $4.1 \%$ respectively.
 For $\chi_{\rm{eff}}$, the absolute mean error value is $3.8 \times 10^{-3}$ at SNR = 10 and $6 \times 10^{-5}$ at SNR = 30.
-To enable an approximate comparison with real observations, we focus on model predictions at SNR = 10, and select the event GW190828\_065509 from the third Gravitational Wave Transient Catalog (GWTC-3) \cite{Abbott2023gwtc3} of the LIGO-Virgo (LV) Collaboration, which has an SNR compatible with $10$ \footnote{The reported central values for masses and effective spin are $m_1 = 23.7 M_{\odot}, m_2 = 10.4 M_{\odot}, \chi_{\rm{eff}} = 0.05$.}.
-To compare our model’s mean relative errors with the $90\%$ credible intervals reported by the LV Collaboration, we convert them to equivalent $90\%$ errors under the assumption of Gaussianity, which amounts to multiplying them by $\simeq 1.645$.
-For $\{m_1, m_2, \chi_{\rm{eff}}, d\}$ we find for the average $90\%$ error across our sample $\{9.9\%, 5.7\%, 0.006, 13.6\% \}$, while the corresponding errors reported by the LV Collaboration for the event GW190828\_065509 are $\{28.5\%, 28.9\%, 0.165, 44\%\}$.
+We note that in both cases the predictions are averaged within each grid point group, effectively marginalising over the remaining parameters.
+To enable an approximate comparison with real observations, we focus on model predictions at SNR = 10, and select the event GW190828\_065509 from the third Gravitational Wave Transient Catalog (GWTC-3) \cite{Abbott2023gwtc3} of the LIGO-Virgo-Kagra (LVK) Collaboration, which has an SNR compatible with $10$ \footnote{The reported central values for masses and effective spin are $m_1 = 23.7 M_{\odot}, m_2 = 10.4 M_{\odot}, \chi_{\rm{eff}} = 0.05$.}.
+To compare our model’s mean relative errors with the $90\%$ credible intervals reported by the LVK Collaboration, we convert them to equivalent $90\%$ errors under the assumption of Gaussianity, which amounts to multiplying them by $\simeq 1.645$.
+For $\{m_1, m_2, \chi_{\rm{eff}}, d\}$ we find for the average $90\%$ error across our sample $\{9.9\%, 5.7\%, 0.006, 13.6\% \}$, while the corresponding errors reported by the LVK Collaboration for the event GW190828\_065509 are $\{28.5\%, 28.9\%, 0.165, 44\%\}$.
 Notice that we have symmetrised the observation errors to facilitate comparison, i.e $\sigma_{\rm 90\%} = (\sigma_{\rm 90\% upper} + \sigma_{\rm 90\% lower})/2$.
 These numbers should not be interpreted as a direct posterior-to-posterior comparison, and serves only as a back-of-the-envelope estimate.
 A Bayesian analysis would be needed for a proper comparison.
 We also emphasise that our distance refers to an effective luminosity distance rescaled to fixed SNR, not an actual astrophysical one.